tanushree2000/Platform-CardGuard-AI/docs/PRD.md

 Phase 5 — Limited Pilot

-Release bounded capabilities to a controlled user population.
+Introduce bounded functionality to a controlled user group.

-Phase 6 — Evidence-Based Autonomy
+Phase 6 — Evidence-Based Expansion

-Expand capabilities only when evaluation and operational evidence demonstrate that doing so is safe.
+Increase autonomy only when evaluation and operational evidence support the change.

 ⸻

-12. Open Issues
+11. Open Questions

-* What confidence or evidence should trigger automatic escalation?
+* What conditions should automatically trigger escalation?
+* What evidence should be required before increasing agent autonomy?
-* Which additional account actions should require explicit approval?
+* Which additional account actions require explicit approval?
-* What evaluation threshold should block a release?
+* What evaluation failures should block a release?
-* What information should Fraud Operations receive during escalation?
+* What context should Fraud Operations receive during escalation?
-* How long should agent decision and audit records be retained?
+* How long should audit records be retained?
-* Which additional adversarial scenarios should be included before pilot launch?
+* What additional adversarial scenarios should be tested?

-These remain open until supported by sufficient product, technical or evaluation evidence.
+These questions intentionally remain open until supported by sufficient product or evaluation evidence.

 ⸻

-13. Q&A

-Why not build a normal chatbot?

-Transaction resolution involves workflows and actions, not only answering questions.
-A chatbot can explain information but cannot effectively coordinate the full resolution process.

-Why not allow the AI to act autonomously?

-The system operates in a financial context where incorrect consequential actions can create significant customer risk.

-Therefore:

-Reasoning is not authorization.

-What happens when the agent is uncertain?

-It escalates rather than guessing.

-How will additional autonomy be introduced?

-Only after evaluation and operational evidence show that the capability can operate within the defined safety requirements.

-⸻

-14. Other Considerations

-Security

-Prompt injection, inappropriate tool use and PII exposure must be evaluated before release.

-Observability

-Agent workflows should provide enough visibility to understand failures, tool calls, escalations and outcomes.

-Product Principle
+12. Key Product Principle

 CardGuard AI is designed around bounded autonomy:

 Use AI where reasoning creates value.
 Use deterministic systems where control matters.

+The objective is not to maximize how many decisions the AI can make.

+The objective is to maximize how many customer problems it can safely resolve.